gchq/coreax/documentation/source/benchmark.rst

     accuracy for all algorithms as coreset size increases, with performance ranging from about 0.45-0.55 at size 25 to about 0.9 at size 5000.
 There is little difference in performance between the algorithms at the 1000-5000 size.
-No algorithm can be said to outperform the random sample consistently and Stain Thinning lags slightly behind all other algorithms across all sizes.
+No algorithm can be said to outperform the random sample consistently and Stein Thinning lags slightly behind all other algorithms across all sizes.

 **Figure 1**: Accuracy of coreset algorithms on the MNIST dataset.
 Bar heights represent the average accuracy.
 Error bars represent the min-max range for accuracy